wilsonzlin/minify-html/README.md

 For example, this means that it's not an error to have self-closing tags, declare multiple `<body>` elements, use incorrect attribute names and values, or write something like `<br>alert('');</br>`

-However, there are some syntax requirements for speed and sanity reasons.
+However, there are some syntax requirements for speed and sanity.

 ### Tags